learn-co-curriculum/phase-0-javascript-events-event-listening-lab/README.md

 When you have pasted the solution into the `addingEventListener` function, your tests should pass when you run `learn`.
 This means you can run `learn submit` and move to the next lesson!

+**Note:** You've added the `addEventListener()` function inside the `addingEventListener()` function.
+If you want to test the code in the browser, recall that you will need to call the outer function in `index.js`.
+Executing `addingEventListener()` will activate the event listener.
+Be sure to refresh the page first to load the new code in `index.js`.

 ## Resources